IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

    | iwrap A B V
    | builtin ρ bn count [types] [V]
 ```
-(we'll call these things "CEK-values")
+where closures `(M,ρ)` appear under binders.
+We'll call these things "CEK-values".

-These are similar to, but distinct from, the "values" in the Plutus Core
+These are similar to, but distinct from, the "values" in the Plutus
-specification, which are terms that can't be reduced any further.
+Core specification, which are terms that can't be reduced any further
+(assuming that we don't reduce under binders).
+Ordinary values just
+have terms under binders, here we have closures under binders.

 The `builtin` constructor contains